-In the top-right corner of API Designer, click Publish and then click Publish to Exchange.
+Click Publish and then click Publish to Exchange.

 1 Asset version: The version number to be displayed in the Version section of the page that Anypoint Exchange creates for the project.
+For a description of this field, see Asset Version.
 2 API version: The version number of the API specification.
-For a description of this field, see the "Filling in the API version Field" section.
-3 Business group ID: The ID of the business unit in Anypoint Platform to which the project belongs.
-You should keep the value as it is, except in unusual cases.
-4 Asset name: The name that Anypoint Exchange uses to identify the published project.
-You should keep the value as is, except in unusual cases.
-5 Asset ID: The ID that Anypoint Exchange uses to identify the published project.
-You should keep the value as is, except in unusual cases.
-6 Add to API Manager: Specifies that you want to publish the API specification to an API portal.
-When you click Publish to Exchange, API Designer also publishes the specification to API Manager, where the specification is listed in the API Administration section.
+For a description of this field, see API Version.
+3 LifeCycle State: The lifecycle state of the asset.
+Assets can be published from API Designer as Development or Stable.
+Assets cannot be deprecated from API Designer.
+4 Business group ID: The ID of the business unit in Anypoint Platform to which the project belongs.
+5 Asset name: The name that Anypoint Exchange uses to identify the published project.
+6 Asset ID: A unique ID that Anypoint Exchange uses to identify the published project.
+You should use the default unless there is a published asset with the same ID.

 After completing the required fields, click Publish to Exchange.

 If your project includes files that are not referenced by the root file either directly or indirectly, a dialog asks you to confirm that you want to publish the project including the unreferenced files.
 By default, API Designer excludes them from the published project in Anypoint Exchange.

 |If you are using a version of Anypoint Platform released prior to April 2017 and want to add the asset to API Manager while publishing to Exchange, select Add to API Manager.
 This functionality is not available in later versions and instead you can link API instances in API Manager to assets in Exchange.|